pastoreli/time-goes-by/README.md

 ## Introduction

-Time Goes By is a cross-platform alarm app made for Android and IOS
+Time Goes By is a cross-platform clock app made for Android and IOS

 ![app-cover](https://github.com/pastoreli/my-clock/assets/22511012/84b05bb2-5221-4813-bba0-1c652461a2bf)